 Scope and Depth of the Examination

-The examination is set according to the curriculum of the CCT in Anaesthesia of the RCoA Pain Medicine and generic modules (Appendix A ).
+The examination is set according to the curriculum of the CCT in Anaesthesia of the RCoA Pain Medicine and generic modules (Appendix A).
 The curriculum is based on spiral learning and each successive level of training builds on previous level(s).
-The examination therefore is based on the Stage 1, Stage 2, Stage 3 and the Special Interest Area of Pain Medicine training modules.
-The specialist domains of the Special Interest Area of Pain Medicine of the curriculum, namely spinal cord stimulation, intrathecal drug delivery, cancer pain and paediatric pain medicine will not be specifically examined.
-However, the general pain medicine curriculum requires knowledge of these areas albeit in less detail.
+The examination therefore is based on the Stage 1, Stage 2, Stage 3, and Stage 3 Special Interest Area (SIA) in Pain Medicine training.

 The science underpinning all parts of the syllabus is also a very important area of learning in working towards the examination and will be reflected in the questions asked.